 As an independent corporation, COFINA has the same powers, rights and faculties as the GDB under its Constitutional Charter.

-For more information on COFINA as a tax-exempt securities issuer click HERE.
+For more information on COFINA as a tax-exempt securities issuer, including its most recently released financial statements, click HERE.